Check out this video with some of the key people behind PASS.

 PASS is a new collaboration between the Ministry of Education and The Pacific Peoples Advancement Trust (PPAT), a not-for-profit charitable trust lead by Pasifika community leaders Michael Jones and Hamish Crooks.

-A senior school for Pacific students, run by Pasifika opened its doors in February 2015.
-Sponsored by the Pacific Peoples Advancement Trust (PPAT), the Otahuhu-based Pacific Advance Senior School (PASS) will take on 100 students studying NCEA level 1 after getting the tick of approval from the New Zealand Government.
+A secondary school for Pacific students, run by Pasifika opened its doors in February 2015.
+Sponsored by the Pacific Peoples Advancement Trust (PPAT), the Otahuhu-based Pacific Advance Secondary School (PASS) will take on 100 students studying NCEA level 1 after getting the tick of approval from the New Zealand Government.
 The partnership school aims to raise education achievement for students who have been under-served by the mainstream system for too long.